• melancholic •

 me-lên-kah-lik • Hear it!

 Part of Speech: Adjective

 Meaning: 1.
 Sad, gloomy, mournful.
 2. Quiet and contemplative, meditative, absorbed in thought.

-Notes: Today's Good Word emerged from the fourth and final of the ancient humors: the imagined black bile.
+Notes: Today's Good Word emerged from the imagined ancient humor, black bile.
 This humor was associated with autumn and the earth, of the four ancient elements, earth, air, fire, and water.
 It is an adjective from an adjective, for the noun melancholy, on which melancholic is based, may also be used as an adjective, as to receive a melancholy letter from home.
 Obversely, melancholic may be used as a noun as well as an adjective, as an inveterate melancholic who seldom leaves the house.
 Melancholically is the appropriate adverb for today's adjective.

-In Play: Melancholy refers to a gentle sadness, an almost fuzzy sorrowfulness: "The poor performance of the stock market recently has made many retirees a bit melancholic (or melancholy), to say the least."
+In Play: Melancholy refers to a gentle sadness, an almost fuzzy sorrowfulness: "Thoughts about their youth a can make some people a bit melancholic (or melancholy)."
 However, someone who is given to day-dreaming or more to thinking than to acting may also be described by today's word: "Dennis Schuh has been in melancholic reverie since his basketball team won the state championship."